• Home page

 Montauban

-Montauban is the largest town in Tarn-et-Garonne with approximately 60,000 inhabitants.
-It is a very beautiful bastide, on a human scale and bright, where it is good to live and come on vacation.
-It is a dynamic city, which values its heritage and endeavors to make visitors, as well as inhabitants, discover all its cultural and historical riches.
-As such, it is labeled "City of Art and History".
-The animations are numerous, festive and throughout the year, things move in Montauban!
-A major tourist spot, an essential stopover during your stay in Tarn-et-Garonne, it is one of the "Grands Sites Midi Pyrénées".
-Stroll through its pink brick streets and alleys, with a warm and friendly atmosphere.
-Watered by the Tarn, Montauban enjoys a pretty canal port, which leads to the Canal de Montech, linking the river Tarn to the Canal des Deux-Mers (which itself links Bordeaux to the Canal du Midi in Toulouse!).
+A major tourist site, an essential stopover during your stay in Tarn-et-Garonne, it is one of the "Grands Sites Midi Pyrénées".
+Stroll through its streets and alleys with pink bricks, with a warm and friendly atmosphere.
+Watered by the Tarn, Montauban has a pretty canal port, which opens onto the Canal de Montech, linking the Tarn river to the Canal des Deux-Mers, which itself connects Bordeaux to the Canal du Midi in Toulouse.

 Montauban